VividVenturesLLC/xml-resume/specification/1_Introduction/01_03_intended_audience.md

 ```
 1.3.1 Stakeholders:

-  1.3.1.1 Candidate Person - the owner of the resume
+  1.3.1.1 Job Seeker - the owner of the resume

   1.3.1.2 Recruiter - Human Resource department, job board,
           Personnel Agency,

   1.3.1.3 Software developers for all stakeholders